ivanakse-lit/trust-no-code-audit/AI_SECURITY_AUDIT_PROMPT.md

 - Each expert consumes prior artifacts and produces structured results (findings with severity/confidence, evidence, notes).
 - Use shared “Examples” and “Third‑Party Tracking Detection Checklist” to guide detection across experts.
 - The orchestrator enforces constraints (offline, redaction, deterministic ordering) and gates escalation if Critical threats emerge.
+- Anti-hallucination protocol enforced: Quality Assurance expert validates findings from detection experts (2-6) to ensure evidence-based security findings.

+Anti-Hallucination Protocol (Critical):
+- All findings must cite specific file paths and line numbers from the repository
+- All IOCs (domains, IPs, URLs, ports) must be extracted from actual code, not invented
+- Severity and confidence scores must be justified based on observable evidence
+- Distinguish facts from assumptions: "Found in src/api.js:42" vs "Potentially vulnerable if..."
+- No invented patterns, files, or security issues—only report what is verifiable in the codebase
+- If evidence is incomplete, mark as "requires manual verification" rather than making definitive claims
+- QA expert validates all critical detection findings (experts 2-6) before proceeding
+- Never claim a vulnerability exists without citing specific code evidence
+- Never invent file paths, function names, or IOCs not present in the repository

 Notes for Cloud Repos:
 - Always operate on a local snapshot to honor the offline constraint.
-- If submodules are used, export them as part of the snapshot or accept “not available” for their contents.
+- If submodules are used, export them as part of the snapshot or accept "not available" for their contents.
 - If the repo is very large, use IncludeGlobs to constrain scope for the first pass.

 Experts (in order):
 1) Repository Mapper – inventory files/directories, languages, dependency manifests, notable configs; infer application purpose and intended use from repo metadata (e.g., README, package manifests, top‑level docs) with evidence.
 Output: repo map, filelist for scanning, purpose summary evidence.
 2) Static Threat Hunter – detect RCE/backdoors/obfuscation/dynamic exec and auto-executing routes.
 Output: backdoor findings and IOCs.